 So far in this series, I’ve talked about the advantages of VDI and Desktop-as-a-Service (DaaS) over traditional desktops and laptops, looked at the challenges that get in the way of VDI success, and examined how Nutanix HCI overcomes those challenges.
 In this blog, I want to focus on DaaS.

 At the end of blog 2, I suggested that—although it doesn’t get you out of doing the necessary homework entirely—DaaS provides an alternative way to address VDI use cases, and it also unlocks new use-cases.
 For many companies, DaaS is simply a better fit than VDI or a complementary technology that can better address specific needs.
+Read more about the benefits of DaaS.

 Designing, building, running, and maintaining VDI in-house can be challenging due to constraints that may include skills, datacenter space, budget limitations, and staffing.
 IT teams may already be oversubscribed.
 Finding and retaining experienced administrators with the skills to run a modern—but also complex—VDI platform can be difficult.
 Adding VDI to your existing mix of applications and services may just multiply your challenges.